• Skip to primary navigation

 MAKE PUMPKIN SAUCE

-• To a food processor, add ½ of the roasted pumpkin dice, roasted garlic without peel, sage, ½ of the ricotta, ½ of the parmesan, 1 tablespoon olive oil, ½ teaspoon salt, ¼ teaspoon black pepper, and ½ cup vegetable broth.
+• To a food processor, add ½ of the roasted pumpkin dice, roasted garlic without peel, sage, ½ of the ricotta, ½ of the parmesan, 1 tbsp olive oil, ½ teaspoon salt, ¼ teaspoon black pepper, and ½ cup vegetable broth.

 food processor with roasted pumpkin and cheeses